 The paste is then transferred to the decanter, where the solid residue (Pomace) and watery sediment (Amurca), separate from the oil.

 This paste then passes into the separator, another centrifuge, where the oil is completely separated from any remaining water: the result of this final step is the pure extra virgin olive oil you will find in the bottles on our shelves.

-Extra virgin olive oil must contain an oleic acid percentage of 1% or less.
-The lower the percentage of oleic acid in the oil, the better the quality of the product.
+Extra virgin olive oil must contain acidity percentage of 1% or less.
+The lower the percentage of acidity in the oil, the better the quality of the product.

-An excellent quality oil has a distinct pepperiness to it, an indication of its low oleic acid.
-To be extra virgin, an oil may not go through any chemical processes: it should simply be the product of freshly picked olives, cleaned with water, and crushed.
+An excellent quality oil has a distinct pepperiness to it, an indication of its low acidity.
+To be extra virgin, oil may not go through any chemical processes: it should simply be the product of freshly picked olives, cleaned with water, and crushed.